12 Top-Rated Things to Do in Snoqualmie, WA

 1. Feel the Spray of Snoqualmie Falls

 Snoqualmie Falls tops the charts as one of Washington's best waterfalls.
 This outstanding 270-foot display of gravity has a long history of attracting people to the region.
-Well before Snoqualmie became a tourist destination, the falls provided a fertile meeting ground for native populations.
+The falls provided a fertile meeting ground for native populations well before Snoqualmie became a tourist destination.

 The falls are still a gathering spot today, with over a million tourists visiting the waterfall every year.
 Part of this popularity is thanks to its proximity to Seattle, less than a 30-mile drive away.
 But it's also the waterfall's stature that calls for attention, plummeting straight down amid a verdant landscape.

 Summer is when the largest crowds congregate at the falls.
-However, the springtime is an excellent time to visit, when snowmelt contributes to the largest flow.
+However, springtime is an excellent time to visit when snowmelt contributes to the largest flow.

 2. Climb a Mountain

 Several iconic hiking trails surround Snoqualmie.
 And with proximity to the Emerald City, it's also home to many of the best hikes near Seattle.
-With several options to choose from, some of the most rewarding hikes switchback up nearby mountains for towering views.
+With several options to choose from, some of the most rewarding hiking trails switchback up nearby mountains for towering views.